Skip to main content

 • keep-alive: a protocol that ensures continuous connection between nodes and minimizes performance faults.

-Node-to-Client IPC overview
+Node-to-client IPC overview

-Node-to-Client (NtC) is a connection between a full node and a client that consumes data but does not take part in the Ouroboros protocol (a wallet, for example.)
+Node-to-client (NtC) is a connection between a full node and a client that consumes data but does not take part in the Ouroboros protocol (a wallet, for example.)

 The purpose of the NtC IPC protocol is to allow local applications to interact with the blockchain via the node.
 This includes applications such as wallet backends or blockchain explorers.
 The NtC protocol enables these applications to access the raw chain data and to query the current ledger state, and it also provides the ability to submit new transactions to the system.

-The NtC protocol uses the same design as the Node-to-Node (NtN) protocol, but with a different set of mini-protocols, and using local pipes rather than TCP connections.
+The NtC protocol uses the same design as the node-to-node (NtN) protocol, but with a different set of mini-protocols, and using local pipes rather than TCP connections.
 As such, it is a relatively low-level and narrow interface that exposes only what the node can provide natively.
 For example, the node provides access to all the raw chain data but does not provide a way to query data on the chain.
 The job of providing data services and more convenient higher-level APIs is delegated to dedicated clients, such as cardano-db-sync and the wallet backend.

 NtC mini-protocols